gem/oq-engine/doc/adv-manual/event_based.rst

 ``True``, so if you want to export the individual results per realization you must set explicitly ``collect_rlzs=false``.

-Note 2: ``collect_rlzs`` is not the inverse of the ``individual rlsz`` flag.
-The two flags are completely independent, one refers to risk and the other to hazard calculations.
+Note 2: ``collect_rlzs`` is not the inverse of the ``individual_rlzs`` flag.
+The ``collect_rlzs`` flag indicates to the engine that it should pool together the hazard realizations into a single collective bucket that will then be used to approximate the branch-averaged risk metrics directly, without going through the process of first computing the individual branch results and then getting the weighted average results from the branch results.
+Whereas the ``individual_rlzs`` flag indicates to the engine that the user is interested in storing and exporting the hazard (or risk) results for every realiazation.
+Setting ``individual_rlzs`` to False means that the engine will expose only the statistics (mean and quantile results) to the datastore.

-Note 3: ``collect_rlzs`` is completely ignored in the hazard part of the calculation, i.e. it does not affect at all the computation of the GMFs, only the computation of the risk curves.
+Note 3: ``collect_rlzs`` is completely ignored in the hazard part of the calculation, i.e. it does not affect at all the computation of the GMFs, only the computation of the risk metrics.

 Splitting the calculation into subregions
 -----------------------------------------